RdNetwork/Declarative-LOD-Anonymizer/README.md

 ### Prerequisites

 This project uses Python and should work on any version of Python 3 and any version of Python starting from Python 2.7.
+You must install the [rdflib library](https://github.com/RDFLib/rdflib) to run this program.

 The query workload is created using [gMark](https://github.com/graphMark/gmark), which uses an XML configuration file to generate graphs and queries.
 You can follow